Sonickmumba/Portfolio/README.md

 # My Professional Portfolio

-> This is my portfolio that i designe and built to showcase my work.The project also involves installation of linters and activating Github Actions.
+> This is my portfolio that i design and built to showcase my work.
 > Worked with github flow throughout the project.

  ## Built With